Fawn M. Brodie: The Devil Drives: A Life of Sir Richard Burton

 When the family returned to California, Alfred Knopf asked Brodie to edit and write a new introduction for Sir Richard Francis Burton's memoir, The City of the Saints and Across the Rocky Mountains to California (1862).
 Almost immediately she "was lost" to Burton, a man whom she described as "fascinating beyond belief".
 She soon planned a full biography.
 Like Brodie, Burton was an agnostic who was fascinated by religion and all things sexual.
 Brodie consulted with the psychoanalyst community and used her own free association to explore Burton's subconscious.
 For instance, she noted that immediately before and after Burton wrote about his mother, he talked "about cheating, decapitation, mutilations, smashings—all the stories and metaphors are violent, negative, and hostile".

+Reviews

-ReviewsThe Devil Drives: A Life of Sir Richard Burton was published in May 1967 and was chosen as a featured selection by both the Literary Guild Book Club and the History Book Club.
+The Devil Drives: A Life of Sir Richard Burton was published in May 1967 and was chosen as a featured selection by both the Literary Guild Book Club and the History Book Club.
 Reviews were again generally positive.
 The New York Times Book Review promoted it as an "[e]xcellent biography of a bizarre man who had a bizarre wife—and life".